hashicorp/terraform-provider-azurerm/website/docs/r/orchestrated_virtual_machine_scale_set.html.markdown

 * `boot_diagnostics` - (Optional) A `boot_diagnostics` block as defined below.

 * `computer_name_prefix` - (Optional) The prefix which should be used for the name of the Virtual Machines in this Scale Set.
 If unspecified this defaults to the value for the name field.
 If the value of the name field is not a valid `computer_name_prefix`, then you must specify `computer_name_prefix`.

-* `custom_data` - (Optional) The Base64-Encoded Custom Data which should be used for this Orchestrated Virtual Machine Scale Set.

-~> **NOTE:** When Custom Data has been configured, it's not possible to remove it without tainting the Orchestrated Virtual Machine Scale Set, due to a limitation of the Azure API.

 * `data_disk` - (Optional) One or more `data_disk` blocks as defined below.